-- There won’t be any unexpected surprises when it comes to valuation.
+- Avoid unexpected surprises when it comes to valuation.

-- It should ensure a smooth process to the settlement of the contract for your property.
+- Ensure a smooth process to the settlement of the contract for your property.

-- It will help you to achieve the best market price for the property.
+- Help achieve the best market price for the property.

 This final point is the most important.
-Purchaser will already attempt to reduce the sales price.
-If their own building and pest report raises issues this will give them even more bargaining power.
-This can potentially lead to a reduction in the offering price by tens of thousands of dollars.
+The purchaser will often attempt to negotiate the sales price.
+If their own pre purchase building and pest report raises issues, this will give them even more bargaining power.
+This could potentially lead to a reduction in the offering price by tens of thousands of dollars.

 With this form of leverage, any vendor that needs to sell quickly for whatever reason will have little choice but to either fix the situation or reduce the property price just to conclude the sale.

 If you want to sell your property as quickly as possible, at a price that you won’t be disappointed with, we at Inspect My Home suggest that you consider addressing potential issues before they arise.